 Osterbro is a large, residential affluent neighborhood to the north of Copenhagen.
-If you are looking for a laid-back, quieter suburb within walking distance from the city center, this is one of the best places to stay.
+If you are looking for a laid-back, quieter suburb within walking distance from the city center, this is one of the best places to stay in Copenhagen.

 Being less of a tourist neighborhood, the streets here are lined with cozy restaurants and cafes catering to the local population.
 With lots of small independent stores and weekend flea markets, if you want to experience everyday life like a local Dane, this is your best bet.

-Close to the city center, but much less crowded, and with plenty of family-friendly attractions within a short walk, Osterbro is the best area to stay in Copenhagen for families.
-Kids can run off some energy on Denmark’s largest public park, Fælled Park with plenty outdoor activities, or play in the Vandlegepladsen splash park.
+Osterbro is located close to the city center, but much less crowded, and with plenty of family-friendly attractions.
+Kids can run off some energy on Denmark’s largest public park, Faelledparken with plenty outdoor activities, and home to the National Stadium of Denmark called Telia Parken.

 One of Denmark’s best-known authors, and writer of The Little Mermaid, Hans Christian Anderson is honored throughout the city.
 Along the waterfront, you can find the famous Little Mermaid statue.
 Posed on a rock out in the water, the bronze statue is one of the sweetest attractions in Copenhagen.